How psychotherapy can help your mental health during perimenopause

 Support in discerning when symptoms may benefit from both therapy and medical care (e.g., HRT, SSRIs)

-Perimenopause and Depression: When Low Mood Isn’t “Just Stress”
+Perimenopause Depression: When Low Mood Isn't 'Just Stress' or 'Just Hormones'

 Depression during perimenopause is common and often misunderstood.
 Hormonal fluctuations can affect serotonin and dopamine, increasing vulnerability to depressive symptoms.